 Admission to the MAT program is competitive and selective.
 Applicants are required to complete the online application and submit on or before March 1st.

-Heidelberg's Athletic Training Program to prepares the Athletic Training students for the certification process and examination administered by the Board of Certification (BOC) as well as a career as a Certified Athletic Trainer (ATC) in a variety of professional settings.
+Heidelberg's Athletic Training Program prepares Athletic Training students for the certification process and examination administered by the Board of Certification (BOC), and a career as a Certified Athletic Trainer (ATC) in a variety of professional settings.
 Visit our department page to view our:

 Initiating and continuing enrollment in the ATP requires the student to pay for a number of program-specific fees, appropriate clinical attire as indicated by the ATP, professional dues and memberships (seniors only), travel to and from clinical sites and off campus events associated with the ATP, and other associated expenses which typically total $500 or more over the duration of the program.
 Students are advised to budget accordingly.